Southern Syria conflict (2025–present): July

-On 17 July, clashes between Bedouin and Druze fighters were also reported in the western countryside of Rif Dimashq Governorate.
+On 17 July, following the withdrawal of the Syrian army, Druze fighters reportedly discovered entire houses had been set on fire, families slaughtered inside homes, and looting.
+Witnesses in Suwayda compared the Syrian government's actions to summary executions. clashes between Bedouin and Druze fighters were also reported in the western countryside of Rif Dimashq Governorate.
 Clashes resumed in Suwayda after government forces withdrew as Bedouins launched new armed assaults on Druze forces, with the stated goal of releasing Bedouin prisoners of war.
 A Bedouin commander told Reuters that the ceasefire agreement did not bind his men, but only the forces of President Ahmed al-Shara's administration.
 According to the commander, his forces are aiming to free the Bedouins who were detained in recent days by the Druze fighters.

 On 18 July, amid the large-scale attack by Bedouin fighters on Suwayda Governorate and reports of them entering Suwayda city, backed by fighters from the neighboring Daraa Governorate and other governorates in Syria, Hikmat al-Hijri reportedly demanded the Syrian government to send a conflict resolution force.
 Reports later circulated that Syrian government forces were preparing to redeploy in the city of Suwayda, following renewed clashes between Druze factions and Bedouin tribes.
 While an Israeli government related source said that Israel had agreed to a time-limited entry into Suwayda by Syrian government forces, the Syrian Interior Ministry denied that it was preparing to re-enter the city.

 On 19 July, the Syrian government declared a ceasefire which was approved by the Druze leadership and Bedouin tribes.
 They arrived at the city of Suwayda but are having difficulty implementing the ceasefire.
 Fierce street fighting was documented in the city of Suwayda between Bedouins and Druze.
 AFP, which had teams on the ground, reported that the Bedouin militants had managed to break through the Druze defenses and penetrate the west of the city.
 An AFP correspondent in Suwayda reported seeing dozens of houses and cars set on fire, and gunmen setting shops on fire after looting them.

-On 20 July, Clashes were reported after the ceasefire in the towns of Al-Ariqah, Rimah, Hazem and Shahba, after an attack by tribal militias, especially in Al-Ariqah after the entry of tribal fighters with the help of General Security Service.
+On 20 July, clashes were reported after the ceasefire in the towns of Al-Ariqah, Rimah, Hazem and Shahba, after an attack by tribal militias, especially in Al-Ariqah after the entry of tribal fighters with the help of General Security Service.

 On 21 July, the Syrian Observatory for Human Rights said that nine civilians were injured by a drone attack on the city of Shahba by Bedouin tribes.

 On 25 July, the Syrian Observatory for Human Rights reported ceasefire violations in Umm al-Zaytoun village and areas of Reema Hazem and in Walgha.
 Tensions persisted in the Kanaker region with the presence of tribal gunmen.

-On 26 July, The spiritual leadership of the Druze, headed by Sheikh Hikmat al-Hijri, announced the formation of a "Supreme Legal Committee" consisting of six judges, including four judicial advisors, and three lawyers.
+On 26 July, the spiritual leadership of the Druze, headed by Sheikh Hikmat al-Hijri, announced the formation of a "Supreme Legal Committee" consisting of six judges, including four judicial advisors, and three lawyers.
 The committee outlined its responsibilities as managing public affairs across all sectors in Suwayda, including administrative, security, and service-related matters.